-EZL is a disease which has devastated Ethiopia’s working horse population, affecting tens of thousands of working animals.
+EZL is a disease which has devastated Ethiopia’s working horse population in recent years, affecting tens of thousands of working animals.
 When carthorse Bezina started to show signs of the infection, her owner Amada was determined that his animal wouldn’t suffer the same horrific fate.

 Amada’s heart sank when he saw the small lesions running down the length of Bezina’s chest, front legs and belly.
 The young man immediately recognised the tell-tale signs of EZL, or epizootic lymphangitis, a severely debilitating condition that has killed tens of thousands of horses in Ethiopia.
 Bezina is invaluable to Amada, enabling him to earn a living to support his family.
 If she was to have any chance of survival, he knew that he had to act quickly.

 More than one third of Ethiopia’s working horses suffer from EZL.
 The infection, spread by flies in hot and arid climates, travels quickly through the animal’s lymphatic system.
 With painful, open soars covering the horse’s skin, complications from EZL can kill a horse in under three months.